kristianfreeman/cryptoticker-telegram/README.md

-A Telegram bot for getting cryptocurrency values from CoinMarketCap.
+A Telegram bot for getting cryptocurrency values from inside your chats.

 ![Preview](https://i.imgur.com/Fxo6drs.png)